 Immunotherapy is the process of enlisting the patient’s own immune system in the fight against cancer cells.
 Several drugs have been used successfully to aid in the treatment of advanced lung cancers and melanoma, giving patients a longer prognosis in many cases.

 Cancer cells are notoriously sneaky – their ability to hide from immune cells is one of the reasons that cancer is so hard to treat.
 This is where “checkpoint inhibitors”, one of the most common classes of immunotherapy drugs in cancer treatment, come in.
 These drugs help to block the activation of proteins that help cancer cells hide from immune cells.

 The Connection with Oral Cancer

 Recurring head and neck cancers are very difficult to treat.
 Often they are resistant to the best chemotherapy drugs, so the hope has always been that immunotherapy drugs may someday step in to assist with the oral pathology cancer fight.
 A recent trial in the UK has shown that the day may be coming sooner than we thought!
 The trial proved successful in extending the prognosis for many of the patients.

 The research also noted that side effects were reduced to give patients a better quality of life during treatment.

 While more research is needed before the drugs receive FDA approval for the treatment of oral cancer, the good news is that because these drugs are already approved and on the market for other cancers, the application process for use in oral cancers will be quicker (and smoother) than it would be for a new drug.

-At Cranberry Oral Surgery, our commitment to your care, comfort, health and safety is evident from the minute you walk through our door.
-Call us at Chranberry Township Oral Surgery Office Phone Number 724-779-7999 for more information about oral cancer.
+At Cranberry Oral Surgery, our commitment to your care, comfort, health, and safety is evident from the minute you walk through our door.
+Call us at Cranberry Township Oral Surgery Office Phone Number 724-779-7999 for more information about oral cancer.

 Comments are closed.